nmarks99/avr-rust-examples/README.md

 sacrificed for readability, simplicity, compiled binary size and likeness to embedded C code.
 - Very memory safe.
-Using Rust will make for safer code than a typical embedded C library however don't be suprised at all the unsafe blocks.
+Using Rust will make for safer code than a typical embedded C library, and safe Rust code will be used whenever possible, however don't be suprised at all the unsafe blocks.
 Safety is readily sacrificed for readability and simplicity in many instances.